 Matrices, vector spaces, linear transformations.
-Prerequisite: MATH1510.
+Prerequisite: MATH1510 and MATH2350.
 Goal 3A

 MATH3360 Methods of Teaching Science and Mathematics (Also SCIE3360) 3 s.h.
 A study of the objectives, methods, techniques, materials, and activities related to teaching science and mathematics in the secondary schools.
 Prerequisite: 20 hours in science or mathematics.
+Prerequisites: admittance into Teacher Education, unless part of an approved Liberal Studies Program.